Family tree - Noltie - Henry Noltie, of Alford |

 (see map), for a year

-"till Miss Ann died" [unidentified],
+"till Miss Ann died" [unidentified].

-then "Miss F." [must be John's sister Mary]
+Then "Miss F." [must be John's sister Mary]

-"and my master and my father" came to Haughton,
+"and my master and my father" came to Haughton.

-after a few months they left Henry's father living at Haughton,
+After a few months they left Henry's father living at Haughton,

-and he and Farquharson travelled round England with "Miss F.",
+and he and Farquharson travelled round England with "Miss F."

-visiting London,
+visited London,

 Chudleigh,